just-4-fun/modularity/README.md

 The framework supports the late binding that allows instantiating module classes depending on a runtime configuration.
 That is, a user, when binding, can specify not the concrete class of the server it wants to bind, but the “interface” class.
 The configuration code associates “interface” class with a version of concrete class depending on the specific purpose (e.g. release or test version).
 Example:
-- Define the server “interface” class:
+- Define an “interface” module class:
 ```kotlin
 abstract class BaseServer: Module<BaseServer>(), ModuleImplement  {
 	abstract fun perform()
 }
 ```
-- Define the "test" version:
+- Define a "test" version of the implement:
 ```kotlin
 class TestServer : BaseServer(), ModuleImplement {
 	override fun perform() = println("Test")
 }
 ```
-- Define the "release" version:
+- Define a "release" version of the implement:
 ```kotlin
 class ReleaseServer : BaseServer(), ModuleImplement {
 	override fun perform() = println("Release")